Carath/TeXdrawer/README.md

 For both services, new samples need to be created in order to have a more robust validation.

+## Limitations

+At the present time, it doesn't seem possible to containerize TeXdrawer's backend using Docker, at least in a *portable* way.
+The issue is that a Docker container cannot out of the box reach an appliction running on the host local network...
+To fix this, all supported services should be containerized, and placed on the same network as TeXdrawer.
+This would require to modify some of those services, e.g the Flask server of hwrt should be made to run on ``` host='0.0.0.0' ```.

 ## Links

 Services to benchmark (locally):